AntaeusNar/Orange-Relay/README.md

 ## Release names:

 For simplicity and ease of use each release will be version numbered and then titled after [The Muppets](http://muppet.wikia.com/wiki/Sesame_Street_character_debuts)

+## Compatibility for dev

+For the moment, because of the differences in windows vs linux select system calls we are importing [FakeRPi](https://github.com/sn4k3/FakeRPi) as GPIO on ORi.GPIO load failure.